Fun Things To Do In Pristina Kosovo

 A local favorite, Soma Book Station, looks like an extensive library that serves food and drink.
 Local beers and seasonal wines accompany the tasty food served here.
 Guests can spend hours here and rent books for just 1 Euro or play old vinyl records.
 If you love John Cage, Chet Baker, and Sonny Rollins, you’ll love grabbing a drink or meal at Soma Book Station.
 It’s a must on your Pristina to-do list!

-Pishat is one of Pristina towns’ older restaurants that has been serving local Albanian food for over 35 years.
+Pishat is one of Pristina towtown’sder restaurants that has been serving local Albanian food for over 35 years.
 It’s easy to find, priced slightly on the higher side, but serves excellent Lavazza coffee and a range of Albanian dishes.

 Enter Restaurant Liburnia, and you’ll feel like you’ve entered a fairytale or a novel.
-The restaurant that’s located close to the Townhall is filled with lamps, vine creepers and has a traditional ambiance.
+The restaurant thaated close to the Townhall is filled with lamps, vinand e creepers and has a traditional ambiance.
 It’s on the list of top Pristina places to visit to try local freshly baked bread and meat dishes.

-This restaurant is easy to miss because the wooden doors look just like they belong to someone’s home.
+This restaurant is easy to miss because the wooden doors look juse they belong to someone’s home.
 There’s no sign outside to indicate you’ve reached one of the famous Pristina attractions.
-There’s no menu here either!
-You go in, get seated, and the waiters start serving you a variety of local food and drink till you’re full.
-It’s like a buffet at your own table.
+There’s no menu here ei,ther!
+You go in, get seated, and the server serves you a variety of local food and drinks till you’re full.
+It’s like a buffet on your own.
+Sometimes you have to wait long for a table, but it’s worth it!
 A favorite with the locals, the Renaissance is at the top of the list of things to do in Pristina for food lovers.
-Sometimes you have to wait long for a table, but it’s worth it!

 Where To Stay When You Visit Pristina

-You’ll find plenty of accommodation close to the things to see in Pristina; here are some of our top picks:
+You’ll find plenty of accommodation close to the things to do in Prishtina; here are some of our top picks:

 - Just 100 meters from the Center of Prishtina, and right next to the landmarks in Pristina such as the Parliament Hall and National Theater, the Swiss Diamond Hotel Prishtina offers 5-star facilities and Kosovo’s most prestigious spa